Engine Horsepower Calculator guide

 How to use the Engine Horsepower Calculator

 The Engine Horsepower Calculator explains the common torque-RPM relationship: torque shows twisting force, RPM shows how fast that force is applied, and together they create power.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Engine Horsepower Calculator